 - Click to file menu >> Options >> Trust center >> Trust center setting

-- Click OK twice, now you are back to your inbox.
+- Click OK twice, now you are back in your inbox.

 - Go to the search bar and type “Macros” >> Select Run Macros from the dropdown list >> select your macro (which was saved in macros).

-Under this article, all three methods are user friendly and easy to apply and get your results, the best part of all these methods is, it will not affect any of your original setup and inflow, after analyzing your data and result, you can simply delete the folder and macro just like that.
+Under this article, all three methods are user-friendly and easy to apply and get your results, the best part of all these methods is, that they will not affect any of your original setup and inflow, after analyzing your data and result, you can simply delete the folder and macro just like that.